jjg/jsfs/docs/journal.md

 OK, I'm passing a file from a test to the `Post` handler, and the handler is parsing the stream and adding block names to the `jnode`.
 It's not persisting any data yet, but I'll probably save that for tomorrow since it will involve starting work on the `blockstore` and that's a bit more than I'm ready to bite off today.

+I had a little more time today to think about the blockstore/blockdriver bits.
+One change I've had in mind is to consolidate all persistence via the blockstore so that both jblocks and jnodes are stored the same way.
+In previous versions of JSFS these were separate, which made things complicated when moving beyond local disk-based blockstores.

+So the blockstore should have a simple two-method interface; one to store a jblock/jnode and one to retrieve them.
+Hmm...

 ### References
 * https://stackoverflow.com/questions/34955787/is-a-javascript-array-order-guaranteed